GSA/digitalgov.gov/content/posts/2013-12-31-trends-on-tuesday-federal-agency-mobile-gov-trends-in-2013.md

   </li>
 </ul>

 **Cross Agency Sharing Multiplied.** There was an influx of cross agency sharing of mobile development practices, tools and solutions.
-In conjunction with the Federal CIO Council, we developed the [Mobile Application Development Program](https://www.WHATEVER/resources/mobile-application-development-program/ "Mobile Application Development Program").
-To help us create the program, agencies in the [Mobile Gov Community of Practice](https://www.WHATEVER/communities/mobile/ "Mobile") shared
+In conjunction with the Federal CIO Council, we developed the [Mobile Application Development Program]({{< relref "mobile-application-development-program.md" >}} "Mobile Application Development Program").
+To help us create the program, agencies in the [Mobile Gov Community of Practice]({{< link "cagegories/mobile" >}} "Mobile") shared

 <ul class="how_to_mobile_list">
   <li>
-    Procurement documents to create <a title="Mobile SOW and Developer Qualifications" href="https://www.WHATEVER/resources/mobile-sow-and-developer-qualifications/">sample mobile Statements of Work (SOWs)</a>
+    Procurement documents to create <a title="Mobile SOW and Developer Qualifications" href="{{< relref "mobile-sow-and-developer-qualifications.md" >}}">sample mobile Statements of Work (SOWs)</a>
   </li>
   <li>
     <a title="Mobile Product Testing Guidelines and Resources" href="https://www.WHATEVER/2013/08/22/mobile-product-testing-guidelines/">Mobile testing tools, practices, scripts, and time</a> to actually help agencies test mobile products
   </li>
   <li>
-    <a title="Mobile User Experience Guidelines and Recommendations" href="https://www.WHATEVER/resources/mobile-user-experience-guidelines-and-recommendations/">User Experience Guidelines and Recommendations</a>
+    <a title="Mobile User Experience Guidelines and Recommendations" href="{{< relref "mobile-user-experience-guidelines-and-recommendations.md" >}}">User Experience Guidelines and Recommendations</a>
   </li>
   <li>
     Mobile code on the <a title="Federal Mobile Code Sharing Catalog Is Here" href="https://www.WHATEVER/2013/05/13/federal-mobile-code-sharing-catalog-is-here/">Mobile Code Catalog</a> for other agencies to leverage